mrbobbybryant/omg-forms/README.md

   - Even if a user did want a new form, odds are I would be tasked with helping them, even though they technically have the ability to make the form themselves.

 If that is the case, then why wouldn't I use a forms solution that puts the developer experience first?
 That is where OMG Forms comes into play.

+### Goals
+OMG Forms has a few core goals that it is focused on achieving.
+ - Make it easy for developer to override the default field templates to match their design.
+ - Provide a Developer API which will make it easy for developers to define a form and it fields, without the need to click around in the WordPress Admin.
+A secondary goal of this feature is to make it a fast and repeatable process for creating forms.
+ - Uses an Addon model so that Developers can extend the core OMG Forms Library to make their own Addons.
+ - OMG Forms will eventually be able to replace all of your form related needs on the frontend. i.e. Login, Register, Payments, Frontend Post Creation, Contact Forms, Subscription Forms, etc. This will allow developers a way to have consisting markup and styles for all of their sites forms site-wide.

 ## Installation
 OMG Forms can be installed via composer.